 You are cordially invited to attend the 24th Conference on Chinese Language Instruction, sponsored by the East Asian Studies Program at Princeton University, on Saturday, April 30, 2016, from 8:00 AM to 6:00 PM.

-A new addition to the conference this year is a Princeton University faculty-run workshop: When Theory Meets Practice: Workshop on Chinese Language Instruction at Princeton.
+A new addition to the conference is a Princeton University faculty-run workshop: When Theory Meets Practice: Workshop on Chinese Language Instruction at Princeton.
 This workshop will be held on Friday, April 24, from 1:00 p.m. to 5:00 PM and is free for anyone interested in attending.
 Chinese language instructors at all levels are welcome to participate and interact with colleagues from across the field.

 As in previous years for our conference, we welcome proposals for presentations concerning all types of research on Chinese language learning and teaching.
 The conference aims to include, but is not limited to, the following themes: